Key takeaways

 Debt-to-income ratio

 Your debt-to-income (DTI) ratio is the percentage of how much you owe monthly versus your gross monthly earnings.
-To calculate your DTI, add up all of your monthly debt payments, such as student loans, auto loans, mortgage payments and credit card balances and divide that number by your gross monthly income.
+To calculate your DTI, add up all of your monthly debt payments, such as student loans, auto loans, mortgage payments and credit card balances, and divide by your gross monthly income.

 Ideally, most lenders prefer DTIs under 36 percent, but some will accept ratios as high as 50 percent.
-The lower your DTI, the more trustworthy you appear to a lender, which may give you a better chance of getting the funds you need.
+The lower your DTI, the more confidence a lender will have in your ability to take on more debt.

-Lender Best for APR range Loan amount Loan term Minimum credit score
+Lender APR range Loan amount Loan term Minimum credit score

 Upstart